isoopod/Pack/docs/Datatypes/Primitives.md

 Pack:DefineSchema(Pack.EnumItem(Enum.KeyCode))
 ```

+## Float16

+Encodes a 16-bit floating point number using 2 bytes

+Range:
+    - Subnormal: ±6.1×10⁻⁵
+    - Normal: ±6.5×10⁴
+Precision: ~3.3 decimal places

+## Float24

+Encodes a 24-bit floating point number using 3 bytes

+Range:
+    - Subnormal: ±1×10⁻¹⁹
+    - Normal: ±2×10¹⁹
+Precision: ~5.9 decimal places

 ## Float32
 :::note[Aliases]
 **Float** is an alias for Float32 and can be used instead
 :::
-Encodes a 32-bit floating point number with 4 bytes
+Encodes a 32-bit floating point number using 4 bytes

+Range:
+    - Subnormal: ±1.2×10⁻³⁸
+    - Normal: ±3.4×10³⁸
+Precision: ~7.2 decimal places

 ## Float64
 :::note[Aliases]
 **Double** is an alias for Float64 and can be used instead
 :::
-Enocdes a 64-bit floating point number with 8 bytes.
+Enocdes a 64-bit floating point number using 8 bytes.
 This is the type used by lua numbers.
 It is also the only numeric type that can be used for UserIds, as those have passed the 32-bit unsigned integer limit.

+Range:
+    - Subnormal: ±2.2×10⁻³⁰⁸
+    - Normal: ±1.8×10³⁰⁸
+Precision: ~15.9 decimal places

 ## Instance